 Note as well that there is nothing that precludes bargainers who care about inequality of all kinds from shrinking extra-generous offers.
 A responder who, for instance, is offered 90 percent of the pie may find it immodest to accept this, and may shrink or reject the offer.
 As we will see, we actually observe behavior consistent with this for some subjects.
-Such behavior, while uncommon, is consistent with findings elsewhere.
+Such behavior, while uncommon, is consistent with findings of Andreoni, Castillo, and Petrie (2003) and others.7